Māori in museums

 - The responsibilities and obligations of museums in regards to the Treaty of Waitangi

 - Contemporary Māori social structures and concepts and how these impact on museum practice

 - How Māori cultural customs can be woven into museum customer service

 Day 2: Assessment of above unit standard.
-Attendance only required by those enrolled as an ATTTO trainee.
+Attendance is only required by those enrolled as a ServiceIQ trainee.

 Who will I meet?

 Paora Tibble is Kaiwhanake ā-Iwi | Iwi Development Advisor for National Services Te Paerangi.
 Paora is affiliated to Ngāti Porou, Tūwharetoa, Raukawa and Te Whānau-a-Apanui.
 Paora was the te reo Māori writer at Te Papa for over 6 years.
 During this time he has worked with various iwi, hapū and whānau in sharing the story of their taonga in Te Papa.